RRISTM/stm32h7rs_ospi/readme.md

 ### EXTMEM_MANAGER - External Memory manager

-Is library which can automaticaly configura the external memory (xSPI) if the memory support  `SFDP` (Serial Flash Discoverable Parameter defined by JEDEC).
-Or the memory conected to SDMMC.
+It's a middleware that can automatically configure the external serial memory interface (xSPI), provided that the memory supports the SFDP standard (Serial Flash Discoverable Parameters defined by JEDEC), or is connected to SDMMC.
+Utilizing SFDP-compliant memory allows the STM32 MCU to automatically detect and set up memory parameters, which ensures compatibility and simplifies integration process.

 1. Select the EXTMEM_MANAGER middleware for `Bootloader` and External Loader(enabled by default)
 2. Check `Activate External Memory Manager`